Australian-Genomics/CTRL/README.md

 docker-compose --env-file=.env.dev up
 ```

 To access the homepage and login, go to `localhost:3000`.
+When you login, you will be sent a one-time password (OTP) via email.
+An in-memory SMTP server runs at `localhost:1025`.
+View your OTP by visiting the SMTP server's web interface at `localhost:8025`.

 To access the Active Admin interface and the survey builder, go to `localhost:3000/admin`.

 If you want to try and register a new user, you can append with the following Participant ID: A1543457